aishah0/Parkinsons-Analysis/README.md

 ## Early Detection of Parkinson’s Disease Using Patient Data

 This project explores clinical and lifestyle predictors of early-stage Parkinson’s Disease using machine learning and data visualization techniques.
-It is part of a project for the the 2025 Inter-University Big Data Challenge.
+It is part of a project for STEM Fellowship's 2025 Inter-University Big Data Challenge.

+### Manuscript
+Olopade, A., et al. (2025). *Early Detection of Parkinson’s Disease Using Random Forest Models*.
+[Read the full paper](https://doi.org/10.48448/ypyz-7e34).

 ### Objectives
 - Identify important early indicators of Parkinson’s Disease.